 Feature set mirrors professional set-up

-- Multicoloured Performance Pads: Use the large, multicoloured tactile Performance Pads to trigger Hot Cues, Roll and Sampler.
-Hit the pads and watch their colours change as they indicate the selected pad mode and playing status.
+- Multicoloured Performance Pads: Use the large, multicolored tactile Performance Pads to trigger Hot Cues, Roll, and Sampler.
+Hit the pads and watch their colors change as they indicate the selected pad mode and playing status.

 - Needle Search Pad: Instantly jump to a specific part of a track with a simple touch of the pad.